pyodide/pyodide-blog/content/posts/rust-pyo3-support-in-pyodide.md

 Emscripten and Rust projects.

-In this blog post I will give a technical description of many of the problems I ran into in the process of building Rust extension modules for Pyodide.
+In this blog post I will give a technical description of many of the challenges I ran into in the process of building Rust extension modules for Pyodide and their solutions.

 <style>